KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 There must be specific (Minecraft) time on the world for this condition to return true.

 Parameter	Syntax	Default Value	Explanation
-Timespan	startTime-endTime		Two points of time seperated by dash in the 24-hour format (0 - 24).
+Timespan	startTime-endTime		Two points of time separated by dash in the 24-hour format (0 - 24).
 The minutes are optional (hh or hh:mm). world	world:name	player location	The world to check for the time.
 Can be a variable.
 Example